saminakhaliq/invent-tories/README.md

 Developed with partner, Bilha Ghedeon, for Mobile Device Application Principles course.

-Video showing app functionality:
+Video showing app functionality: https://youtu.be/w8R8lJ0NwZw

 Project uses ZXing Library and Barcode LookUp RESTful API.
-Further details of implementation in pdf.
+Further details on these topics in the implementation pdf.

 How app works...